 </div>

-Pass|safe[en], the browser willarchive.Contentof<p>/<a>/<img>Identify and render tags, thus presenting the format you expect.
-This is particularly important for content that needs to retain the original formatting, such as articles, product descriptions, or custom pages.
+By|safeThe browser will then convertarchive.Contentof<p>/<a>/<img>Tags are identified and rendered, thus presenting the format you expect.
+This is particularly important for content that needs to retain original formatting, such as articles, product descriptions, or custom pages.

-Special handling of Markdown content andrenderParameters
+Special handling of Markdown content andrenderParameter

-render=true:Explicitly indicates that the template will convert Markdown content to HTML.render=false:Indicates that the template does not convert Markdown content and outputs the original Markdown text directly.
+render=true: Clearly indicates that the template converts Markdown content to HTML.render=falseThe template does not convert Markdown content, and outputs the original Markdown text directly.

 Even if you have usedrender=trueConvert Markdown to HTML, the converted HTML content may still contain tags that need to be parsed.
-Therefore, to ensure that these converted HTML can be displayed correctly, you usually still need to combine|safeFilter.
+Therefore, to ensure that these converted HTML can be displayed correctly, you usually still need to combine|safefilter.

 {# 假设archive.Content是Markdown格式,需要转换为HTML并安全显示 #}